PSP-Archive/ARK-4/README.md

   - Works on all PSP models on 6.60 or 6.61 firmwares.
   - Place the `EBOOT.PBP` (or `EBOOT_GO.PBP` renamed to `EBOOT.PBP` if using a PSP Go) from the `Infinity` folder found in the ARK download into `/PSP/GAME/UPDATE`.
   - Install `Infinity` using Official Firmware.
+  - Run ARK Live to make sure your using ARK to run Infinity a second time.
   - Run `Infinity` a second time to configure autoboot.

 </p>